Short Bowel Syndrome in Children

 Which children are at risk for short bowel syndrome?

-Your child is at greater risk for short bowel syndrome if he or she has certain health issues.
+Your child is at greater risk for short bowel syndrome if your child has certain health issues.
 These include necrotizing enterocolitis.

 What are the symptoms of short bowel syndrome in a child?

 Symptoms of short bowel syndrome in children include:

 Symptoms vary, depending on which part and how much of the intestine was removed.

 How is short bowel syndrome diagnosed in a child?

 If your child has had a large part of their small intestine removed, your child's healthcare provider will look for short bowel syndrome.
 If your child has a history of surgery and symptoms of short bowel syndrome, your child is likely to have the condition.
 Diagnosing small bowel syndrome may be trickier if your child is born with the condition.

 Your child’s healthcare provider may rule out other causes of your child's symptoms.
 The provider will do an exam and ask about your child’s symptoms.
 Your child may also need other tests.
 These can include:

 - Basic blood tests to check for infection, anemia, and electrolytes

 - Stool tests to see if your child is absorbing enough fat